mitschabaude/montgomery/README.md

 On my local machine (Intel i7), overall performance is a bit better than these numbers, but relative gains somewhat smaller, between 5-6x.

 Below, I give a more detailed account of my implementation and convey some of my personal learnings.
+Further at the bottom, you'll find a section on [how to use this repo](#how-to-use-this-repo).

 ## JS vs Wasm